rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231013_New York Times Podcasts.md

 *  It was edited by M.J.
 Davis-Lynn, with help from Paige Cowitt and Michael Benoit.
 *  The theme music contains original music by Dan Powell, Marian Lozano, and Alicia Bitt YouTube, and was engineered by Alyssa Moxley.
 *  Our theme music is by Jim Brunberg and Ben Landsvark of Wonderly.
-*  Special thanks to Alain de la Carrière.
+*  Special thanks to Alain de la CarriÃ¨re.
 *  That's it for the Daily.
 I'm Sabrina Tavernisi.
 See you on Monday.
 *  you